aaagab/nargs/readme.md

 In arguments definition, argument's options start with underscore and argument's children start with either an uppercase letter or a lowercase letter.

 **Context in code arguments.
-User creates program's logic according to arguments properties and values**:
+Developer creates program's logic according to arguments properties and values**:
 ```bash
 nano program.py
 ```